wdi-sg/activerecord-intro/readme.md

  Being limited to writing SQL queries through the command-line isn't ideal for the Ruby programs we are aiming to write.
 We need some way or tool to interact with the database in the context of our Ruby applications.

 It'd be ***really*** nice if a bunch of genius programmers had already worked out some kind of way to interface between the database and our servers/applications in order to streamline the process of reading and writing data.
-Enter ORMs and [The Active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).
+Enter ORMs and [The Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).